For the first ever time, scientists have detected ionized hydrogen at the lowest frequency ever towards the center of our galaxy.

 Emma Alexander (University of Manchester) said, “It’s a fascinating time to be coming into radio astronomy, and it was great to work on the first high-resolution spectroscopic data from this SKA prototype station.
 The technologies that are being developed for the SKA and the science results that come from them will be a driving force for my generation of radio astronomers.”

-This work was carried out as a collaboration between the Netherlands Institute for Radio Astronomy (ASTRON), Leiden University, the International Centre for Radio Astronomy Research (ICRAR), University of Manchester and the Square Kilometre Array.
+This work was carried out as a collaboration between the Netherlands Institute for Radio Astronomy (ASTRON), Leiden University, the International Centre for Radio Astronomy Research (ICRAR), the University of Manchester, and the Square Kilometre Array.

 - Oonk, J. B., Alexander, E. L., Broderick, J. W., Sokolowski, M., & Wayth, R. (2019).
 Spectroscopy with the Engineering Development Array: Cold H+ at 63 MHz towards the Galactic Centre.
 Monthly Notices of the Royal Astronomical Society, 487(4), 4737-4750.
 DOI: 10.1093/mnras/stz950